ruby-amqp/rubymarchhare.info/articles/durability.md

 (including images and stylesheets).
 The source is available [on Github](https://github.com/ruby-amqp/rubybunny.info).

-## What version of Bunny does this guide cover?
+## What version of Hot Bunnies does this guide cover??

-This guide covers Bunny 0.9.0.
+This guide covers Hot Bunnies 2.0.

 ## Entity durability and message persistence